Dr Alex

 PhD Research

-Python Statistical Modelling Data Analysis Team Development
+Python Statistical Modelling Data Analysis Bayesian Inference Pipeline Development Data Visualisation HPC/Parallel Computing

 View Research →